 With an age management practice I found that patients have body parts that wear out.
-My experience with stem cells started with joint and soft tissue injections and includes treating retired NFL and NBA players as well as military special forces patients.
-I have followed the course of stem cell treatments extracting fat or bone marrow as the stem cell source, PRP, and placental stem cell products.
-The last three years I have limited my practice to the use of umbilical cord stem cells.
-Part of the experience I have gained over the last 11 years is that after age 30 I do not want your own stem cells.
+My experience with longevity therapies started with joint and soft tissue injections and includes treating retired NFL and NBA players as well as military special forces patients.

 Light therapy, oxygen, establishing chemical and hormone balance, and certain biologic substances such as NAD are essential adjuvants of the healing process.
 I rarely see these components provided in U.S. practice.
 The use of these modalities require certification.

 I have a small private practice in NYC and am not involved with any institution or insurance program.
-I have had experience with stem cell treatments other than joint injections.
-Systemic conditions approached include MS, strokes, emphysema, and cirrhosis.
+I have had experience with numerous longevity treatments other than simple joint injections.
+Systemic conditions approached included MS, strokes, emphysema, and cirrhosis.
 The results with emphysema and MS are good.
 Wound healing principles and adjunctive measures that promote healing and recovery are essential for optimal treatment program.
-Keep this in mind when evaluating stem cell therapies for you or the family.
+Keep this in mind when evaluating longevity treatments for you or the family.